-- G.1.c.7.a.
-Materials on suggested reading lists should be reviewed at the onset and during the residency program. - G.1.c.7.b.
-Attendance and participation in regularly scheduled seminars and case conferences is required. - G.1.c.7.c.
+G.1.c.7.c.
 It is desirable for residents to have a suitable period of their work time free from clinic duty in order to take courses, do library research, or pursue investigations of their own interest.
-Feedback and evaluation should come primarily from the Supervising Diplomate Neurologist during rounds, consultations and conferences. - G.1.c.7.d.
-In some instances, course work may become a part of the residency program but should augment rather than detract from clinical training. - G.1.c.8.
+Feedback and evaluation should come primarily from the Supervising Diplomate Neurologist during rounds, consultations and conferences.

+G.1.c.7.d.
+In some instances, course work may become a part of the residency program but should augment rather than detract from clinical training.

+G.1.c.8.
 Residents should have exposure to both large and small animal cases.